EPCCed/eidf-docs/docs/services/virtualmachines/docs.md

 and check it has the correct configuration, including a `10.24.*.*` IP address and a default SSH Guacamole connection.

-### Quota
+### Quota and Usage

 Each project has a quota for the number of instances, total number of vCPUs, total RAM and storage.
-You may not be able to create a VM if it exceeds the quota.
+You will not be able to create a VM if it exceeds the quota.

+You can view and refresh the project usage compared to the quota near the bottom of the project page.
+Note that the quota is not refreshed automatically when VMs are created or removed, you have to do this explicitly by pressing the "Refresh" button at the top of the table.

 Please contact the helpdesk if your quota requirements have changed.